michaelheiniger/Reivewpad-docs/docs/reviewpad-file-specification/aladino-specification/_aladino-builtins.md

 `int`

-Returns the lenght of the array.
+Returns the length of the array.

 **Examples**: